Recent Developments and Ongoing Concerns Over Smart Motorways

 The Looming Problem

 One of the critical safety issues with smart motorways is the problem of "looming," the difficulty drivers have in perceiving the rate of closure to a stationary vehicle ahead of them.
 On smart motorways, where there is no hard shoulder, stranded vehicles remain in the path of oncoming traffic.
-Approaching drivers must be highly vigilant, and some may not realise that the vehicle in front is stationary until it is too late, increasing the risk of collisions.
+Approaching drivers must be highly vigilant, and some may not realise that the vehicle in front is stationary until it is too late, increasing the risk and severity of collisions.

 Impact on civil claims